NEW Professional Member Special>>> Save $20 and receive a SHRM tote bag

 “It’s recognized by the American Medical Association as a disease just like diabetes is,” says Teater, who treats patients with addiction in his private practice.
 “There’s a medical treatment for it just like diabetes, and it should be treated [by employers] as a disease.
 If we find out someone has diabetes, we don’t fire them for that.”

-Nationwide, prescription painkiller abuse is costing employers an estimated $25.5 billion a year in missed workdays and lost productivity, according to
+Nationwide, prescription painkiller abuse is costing employers an estimated $25.5 billion a year in missed workdays and lost productivity, according to one study.

 The surge in prescriptions for opioid pain medication is also driving up health care and workers’ compensation costs.
 Employees who are prescribed even one opioid have average total workers’ compensation claim costs four times greater than those who are not prescribed such medications, according to the National Safety Council.